-This model created the following divisions: core enforcement work conducted through Cartels, Market Conduct, Mergers & Acquisitions, Market Inquiries (newly established division) and Advocacy divisions; this work is supported by the Economic Research Bureau division (providing economic expertise) and the Legal Services Division (providing legal expertise).
+This model created the following divisions: core enforcement work conducted through Cartels, Market Conduct, Mergers & Acquisitions, Market Inquiries (expected to be operationalised before the end of the 2020-2025 strategy cycle) and Advocacy divisions; this work is supported by the Economic Research Bureau division (providing economic expertise) and the Legal Services Division (providing legal expertise).
 The Finance and Corporate Services divisions provide shared services/corporate services like finance, Human Capital and Information and Communications Technology and other corporate support services.
 The Office of the Commissioner provides coordination and specialised support in various areas, including corporate governance, strategy, communication, stakeholder relations and international relations.
 The current organisational structure is illustrated below: